-Montgomery County Sources of Greenhouse Gases
+Montgomery County Sources of Greenhouse Gases 65% of GHG from Buildings

 Source: Montgomery Climate Protection Plan

 2.5 High

 Performance Area

 The High Performance Area (HPA) is an instrument to create a sustainable neighborhood and city by including buildings as major landscape elements on the path to planning for long-term sustainability.
 This method aims to incentivize development that will help meet the County's climate objectives for reducing carbon emission, greenhouse gases and energy demand.
 It will make transit-oriented development even smarter, by providing greater density with the lowest ecological impact.